pablodecm/phd_thesis/src/101_chapter_1.md

 \bra{i} \mathcal{S} \ket{f} = \bra{i} \boldsymbol{1} \ket{f}
 + i \mathcal{M} (2\pi)^4 \delta^4 \left ( \sum p_i - \sum p_f \right )
 $$ {#eq:matrix_element}
-where the fist term corresponds to no interaction occurring and the second includes the matrix element $\mathcal{M}$ including all orders in the perturbative orders and a factor making explicit the conservation of momentum between the initial and final state particles.
+where the fist term corresponds to no interaction occurring, and the second includes the matrix element $\mathcal{M}$ including all orders in the perturbative orders, and multiplied by a factor making explicit the conservation of momentum between the initial and final state particles.
 The matrix element $\mathcal{M}$, which can be computed perturbatively